 That summer, my family went on a road trip vacation and stopped in Greenville, South Carolina on the way for my final test, coincidentally on July 13, 2019, my thirteenth birthday.
 I passed and became a Q Grader on my birthday!
 (Actually, you don’t find out until a week later, but it was still cool that it happened.)"

 What was the inspiration for founding Joven?

-"During my Q course, one of my instructors talked about the fact that the average age of coffee farmers, especially in Central and South America, is very high.
+"During my Q course, one of my instructors talked about the fact that the average age of coffee farmers and coffee producers, especially in Central and South America, is very high.
 Then, when my dad and I traveled to Colombia to taste coffee and meet some farmers and co-ops we work with, we heard it over and over again.
 It’s a huge issue that isn’t getting much attention here in the US.
 With me being such a young person, it seemed like a good fit to team up with other young people in coffee to try to solve this problem."

 What are Joven’s leading principles?